Skip to Content

 Divorce can be difficult and emotional for anyone, particularly if children or a significant amount of assets are involved.

-To ensure that your best interests are secured, and you understand all of the choices available to you, you need a dedicated Wichita divorce attorney willing to put in the time and effort into your Kansas divorce.
+To ensure that your best interests are secured and you understand all of the choices available to you, you need a dedicated Wichita divorce attorney who is willing to put in the time and effort into your Kansas divorce.

 Is Kansas a No-Fault Divorce State?

-Instead, you only need to state that your relationship is irretrievably broken and that there’s no hope for reconciliation.
+Instead, you only need to state that your relationship is irretrievably broken and that there is no hope for reconciliation.
 This often helps divorce cases to be less contentious.

 If you would like to file for a fault divorce in Kansas, which attributes the end of your marriage to your spouse’s conduct, then Kansas recognizes the following as grounds for a fault divorce: